Bayan Hijau and Bayam Merah are both vegetables from the Amaranth family.

 - One amazing thing about Amaranth plants is that everything is edible from the stalks, leaves, stems, flowers, and seeds, and they are all filled with nutritional value.

 - Amaranth seeds are a great substitution for quinoa.

 - Both Bayan Hijau and Bayam Merah grow very well in hot humid weather but when the weather gets too hot, above 35° Celsius, the leaves become overly mature and bitter.
 The perfect temperature is between 25-35° Celsius.

 - Amaranth plants have tougher leaves and stems so you should cook the leaves in boiling water for 3-4 minutes and then pass them into cold water.
 Keep in mind that Bayam Merah will turn green in the process.

-- If you want Bayam Merah red color, cut out the young leaves and use them in your salad.
+- If you want Bayam Merah red colour, cut out the young leaves and use them in your salad.

 The Healthy Option

 No matter which type of Amaranth seeds you choose to grow, they all contain versatile ingredients.
-They have a mild flavor that makes them perfect for salads, pasta, sandwiches, and wraps.
+They have a mild flavour or that makes them perfect for salads, pasta, sandwiches, and wraps.
 They are even used to stuff ravioli and tortellini.

 It doesn’t matter if you eat them raw or cooked, they are a great healthy option.
 Just make sure you don’t overcook them to prevent the loss of nutrients.